DarylPinto/instagram-api/README.md

-# Instagram API
+![Preview](https://i.imgur.com/IZYwWyW.png)
 > "Because getting content from Instagram shouldn't be that frustrating"

-![Preview](https://i.imgur.com/IZYwWyW.png)

 ## How to use